Krisha Kurup

-Krisha Kurup is an Indian actress who has appeared in Tamil, Telugu and Malayalam films.She has been seen in films including Azhagu Kutti Chellam (2016) and Goli Soda 2 (2018).
+Krisha Kurup is an Indian actress who has appeared in Tamil, Telugu and Malayalam films including Azhagu Kutti Chellam (2016) and Goli Soda 2 (2018).

 Career

-Krisha Kurup was born into a Keralan family settled in Mumbai.
+Krisha Kurup was born into a Malayali family settled in Mumbai.
 After attending Swami Vivekanand International School, she chose to work on films.

 Krisha's role in Anthony Charles's Azhagu Kutti Chellam (2016) won her further opportunities in Tamil cinema during 2017, with the actress quickly signing on to be a part of Anthony's next film Saalai (2017), Koottali (2018), Vijay Milton's Goli Soda 2 and Suseenthiran's delayed Angelina, where she portrayed the title role.

 In 2022, she was seen in the bilingual sports drama Clap and the drama Jothi.